-“In the Montessori classrooms the teachers’ task is not to dominate, but to ‘draw out’ the minds of the 3, 4 and 5 year olds, to teach them to learn reading, writing, mathematics, music and manners, by the use of dozens of different playthings – toys which really are tools to be used to awaken thought, logic, personal relationships and abstract conception.”
+"The Montessori system was created by an Italian woman, Dr. Maria Montessori.
+Dr. Montessori had as her watchwords LOVE, WATCH, and WAIT.
+In the Montessori classrooms the teachers’ task is not to dominate, but to ‘draw out’ the minds of the three, four, and five year olds, to teach them to learn reading, writing, mathematics, music, and manners, by the use of dozens of different playthings – toys which really are tools to be used to awaken thought, logic, personal relationships and abstract conception.”

 Click here to listen to an interview with Dr. Steve Hughs.

 Peter Davidson, the Chairman of MAA, a board member of AMI, and a head of school, describes Maria Montessori's approach:

 There are also several reliable online sources of information about Montessori education.
 The Montessori Administrators Association (MAA), an affiliate of the Association Montessori Internationale (AMI), is a group of U.S. Montessori school heads.
 Their website provides excellent background on the philosophy of Montessori and publishes a blog about Montessori education.